aws-observability/cdk-aws-observability-accelerator/README.md

 The AWS Observability Accelerator for CDK is a set of opinionated modules to help you set up observability for your AWS environments with AWS-managed observability services such as Amazon Managed Service for Prometheus,Amazon Managed Grafana, AWS Distro for OpenTelemetry (ADOT) and Amazon CloudWatch.

+We provide curated metrics, logs, traces collection, alerting rules and Grafana dashboards for your EKS infrastructure, Java/JMX, NGINX based workloads and your custom applications.

 ## Patterns

 The individual patterns can be found in the `lib` directory.
 Most of the patterns are self-explanatory, for some more complex examples please use this guide and docs/patterns directory for more information.